The 10 Most Influential Ancient Greek Painters

 Greeks appreciated painting even more than sculpture and by the Hellenistic Age painting had become an important part of a gentleman’s education.

-The Hellenistic Age ended with the Roman invasion of Greece; nonetheless, the Romans went on to copy the style of Greek Hellenistic art.
+The Hellenistic Age ended with the Roman invasion of Greece, after which, the Romans went on to copy the style of Greek Hellenistic art.

-It was during the Classical age (510 BC to 320 BC) that the great ancient Greek painters emerged, many of them from the school of Sicyon.
+It was during the Classical age (510 BC to 320 BC) that the great ancient Greek painters emerged, many of them from the Sikyonian school, acclaimed for its legacy to ancient Greek art, which was located in Sikyon, then an ancient Greek city state in northern Peloponnese near Corinth.

 The Tomb of the Divers

-In the tomb were found well-preserved frescos from c.
-480 BC, depicting a Greek symposium, the only example of Greek paintings of scenes, incorporating figures, dating from the Archaic, or Classical eras, to survive in perfect condition.
+These are the only example of Greek paintings of scenes, incorporating figures, dating from the Archaic or Classical eras, to survive in perfect condition.

-Amongst art buffs, the consensus is, that most of the famous Roman wallpaintings at sites such as Pompeii, are copies of famous ancient Greek panel paintings.
+Among art historians the consensus is that most of the famous Roman wall paintings, at sites such as Pompeii, are copies of famous ancient Greek panel paintings.

-Thanks to many Greek and roman writers, especially Pliny the Elder, a Roman author, naturalist and natural philosopher, who wrote the encyclopedic Naturalis Historia (Natural History), we are familiar, not only with the names of ancient Greek painters, mostly from the Classical and Hellenistic periods, but also with their works, who invented which technique and who were adversaries.
+Thanks to many Greek and Roman historians, especially Pliny the Elder, a Roman author, naturalist and philosopher, we are familiar, not only with the names of ancient Greek painters, mostly from the Classical and Hellenistic periods but also with their works and techniques.

-We’re going so far back with Cimon of Cleone (Cleonae or Kleonai-a city in ancient Peloponnesus, near Corinth); one of the earliest ancient Greek painters, that there’s some uncertainty about whether he lived in the 8th or 6th century BC.
+Cimon of Cleone (Cleonae or Kleonai, a city in ancient Peloponnese, near Corinth), is one of the earliest ancient Greek painters, who lived in the 8th or 6th century BC.

-Little is known of Cimon of Cleonae but he is known in the art world for his extraordinary and at the time, unique way of depicting human figures.
+Little is known of Cimon, however, he is known in the art world for his extraordinary, and at the time, unique way of depicting human figures.

-Cimon invented the technique of foreshortening (the compression of height and distance to give the powerful illusion of perspective) or ‘three-quarter views’ where, although the whole figure is represented, only a portion of it is seen by the viewer.
-(See an example of foreshortening in the image below)
+Cimon invented the technique of “foreshortening” or ‘three-quarter views’ where, although the whole figure is represented, only a portion of it is seen by the viewer, giving the powerful illusion of perspective

 This foreshortening technique was what gave Cimon of Cleone the title of:

-Cleone was also thought to be the first painter to apply Catagrapha: figures not only looking straight ahead but which were also looking upwards, backwards, sideways and downwards.
+Cimon is also thought to be the first painter to apply Catagrapha; figures not only looking straight ahead but which were also looking upwards, backwards, sideways and downwards.

 With his ingenious idea of placing objects against the sun, in order to show their corresponding shadows, he created the art of ‘scene painting’ and brought perspective and illusion to the art world.